 The following resources are available to students interested in community engagement:

-- Employment opportunities in the Office of Community Engaged Learning exsist through the year.
-Service Learning Ambassadors (SLAs) are students committed to working with service-learning and community engagement.
+- Employment opportunities in the Office of Community Engaged Learning exist through the year.
+Community Engagement Peers are students committed to working with service-learning and community engagement.
 There are also Federal Work-Study jobs available in the community - search Handshake for these positions.

 - Post-Graduate Opportunities – CEL staff are knowledgeable about and can provide information on programs like AmeriCorps and the Peace Corps.

 - Civic & Voter Engagement - Civic engagement is huge at Drake!
 You'll find resources about registering to vote, researching candidates, how to get involved in politics and more.

 Community engagement & service-learning projects offer students the opportunity to build True Blue Skills, such as critical thinking and problem-solving skills, collaboration, communication, and global understanding.
 In other words volunteering can help you build skills for career and community success and prepare you to be a Civic Minded Professional.

 Sign up for our newsletter to stay up to date with the many opportunities available.